Why Do My Teeth Hurt? Here Are Some Possible Reasons

 6. Sinus Infection

-This one may catch some off-guard; however, it is not uncommon for flared-up sinuses to affect your teeth.
+This one may catch some off-guard; however, it is not uncommon for flared up sinuses to affect your teeth.
 You see, the roots of some of your teeth are located by your sinuses.
-If your sinuses become inflamed, the pressure can compress the nerve endings and cause tooth or jaw pain.
-This is one of the only tooth ache causes or reasons your teeth may hurt (on the list) that may require a physician over a dentist if the sinus infection does not go away on its own.
+If your sinuses become inflamed, the pressure can compress the nerve-endings and cause tooth or jaw pain.
+This is the only reason your teeth may hurt (on the list) that may require a physician over a dentist if the sinus infection does not go away on its own.

 7. Brightened Your Smile

 If you have recently used teeth whitening products of any kind, whether it was whitening strips, a bleaching gel, or an in-office tooth whitening treatment, this may be the reason for your sudden increased sensitivity as well as gum irritation.
-Luckily, the gums’ sore feeling or tooth pain is usually temporary and will go away on its own 1-3 days after you stop using the teeth bleaching products.
-You can minimize the sensitivity by using Sensodyne for a week or so before the whitening treatment
+Luckily, the pain is usually temporary and will go away on its own 1-3 days after you stop using the teeth bleaching products.
+You can minimize the sensitivity by using Sensodyne for a week or so before the whitening treatment.

-Your jaw contains 2 joints called the temporomandibular joints, which connect your lower jaw to the skill, making them one of the most complex joints in the human body!
-Therefore, temporomandibular disorder (TMD) is a disorder of the jaw muscles and the nerves within the lower jaw, causing chronic tooth pain.
-Treatment options for TMD vary depending on the tooth ache causes.
-For this reason, it is important to meet with a dentist so that proper treatment can be provided.
+Your jaw contains 2 joints called the temporomandibular joints which connect your lower jaw to the skill; also making them one of the most complex joints in the human body!
+Therefore, temporomandibular disorder (TMD) is a disorder of the jaw muscles and the nerves within the lower jaw causing chronic pain.
+Treatment options for TMD vary depending on the cause.
+For this reason, it is important to meet with a dentist so the proper treatment can be provided.

 9. Gum Recession

 As we age, our gums tend to naturally recede.
-As the gum line recedes, the roots they protect start to become exposed, leaving them aching and at higher risk of gum disease and infections.
-Additional symptoms of gum recession include bad breath, mouth sores, gum soreness, or “seeing pink” when you brush (meaning your gums are bleeding).
+As the gum line recedes, the roots they protect start to become exposed leaving them aching and at higher risk of gum disease and infections.
+Additional symptoms of gum recession include bad breath, mouth sores, or “seeing pink” when you brush (meaning your gums are bleeding).

 10. Repetitive Grinding or Clenching

-Those who grind or clench their teeth may suffer from mouth pain due to the fact that the grinding of your teeth wears away at the enamel.
-If you are under a lot of stress, you may clench your jaw at night without even realizing it.
-If this is the case, come into our Piedmont Triad dentist office in Greensboro, NC to get a custom mouthguard to protect your teeth.
+For those who grind or clench their teeth may suffer from mouth pain due to the fact that the grinding of your teeth wears away at the enamel.
+If you are under a lot of stress you may clench your jaw at night without even realizing it.
+If this is the case, come into our Piedmont Triad location in Greensboro, NC to get a custom mouthguard to protect your teeth.

 11. Too Much Mouthwash

-Just as you can brush your teeth too much, you can also overdo it with the mouth rinse.
+Just as you can brush your teeth too much, you can also over do it on the mouth rinse.
 This is because mouthwash does a good job of providing a deep clean.
 When you give your mouth a swish multiple times a day, the acids that some oral rinses contain can damage the dentin in your teeth.

 12. You Have A Bun In The Oven